department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 ------

-## Pre-World War I headstones and markers
+## Headstones for Civil War and Spanish-American War Veterans

-### What is a pre-World War I headstone or marker?
+The shape of these headstones and the inscription is in a special, historical style.
+They look different from the traditional, current style.

-A pre-World War I headstone or marker is a memorial item used for the gravesite of a Civil War or Spanish American War Veteran.
-The style and inscription of a pre-World War I headstone or marker is different from the style of a current headstone or marker.
+**Note:** We sometimes called these pre-World War I headstones.

-### What does a pre-World War I headstone look like and what types are available?
+### What do Civil War and Spanish-American War headstones look like?

 <ul class="usa-accordion">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="marble-2">Marble pre-World War I headstone</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="marble-2">Marble headstone</button>
 <div id="marble-2" class="usa-accordion-content">

 - **Dimensions**: <br>